 Development: 5+ A*-C including English and Maths GCSE results repeatedly below national average.

-CURRICULUM: we want rigourous, academic GCSEs and A-Levels.
+CURRICULUM: we want rigorous, academic GCSEs and A-Levels.

 Delivery: currently 40 per cent rated Inadequate / Requires Improvement by Ofsted.